BACK TO INDEX

 Attractors of cooperative dynamical systems are particularly simple; for example, a nontrivial periodic orbit cannot be an attractor.
 This paper provides characterizations of attractors for the wider class of systems defined by the property that all directed feedback loops are positive.
 Several new results for cooperative systems are obtained in the process.

 10. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Chemical networks with inflows and outflows: A positive linear differential inclusions approach.
 Biotechnology Progress, 25:632-642, 2009.
-[PDF] Keyword(s): biochemical networks, fluxes, differential inclusions, positive systems, Petri nets, persistence, switched systems.
+[PDF] Keyword(s): reaction networks, fluxes, differential inclusions, positive systems, Petri nets, persistence, switched systems.

 Abstract: